Vidisha Lok Sabha constituency

-Vidisha Lok Sabha constituency is one of the 29 Lok Sabha constituencies in the Indian state of Madhya Pradesh.
+Vidisha is one of the 29 Lok Sabha constituencies in the Indian state of Madhya Pradesh.
 This constituency came into existence in 1967.
 This constituency covers parts of Raisen, Vidisha, Sehore and Dewas districts.

 Vidhan Sabha segments

 Presently, since the delimitation of the parliamentary and legislative assembly constituencies in 2008, Vidisha Lok Sabha constituency comprises the following eight Vidhan Sabha (Legislative Assembly) segments: